This article was updated on 11/18/2022.

 Discover new ways to connect with shoppers online.

 Prepare for the future of holiday selling

-Organize your lists thoughtfully
+1. Organize your gift idea lists thoughtfully

 Rather than putting random items into a digital gift guide, focus on targeting specific customer segments with relevant and appealing suggestions.